-'We are real people': Bana's mom speaks from Aleppo
+'We are real': Bana's mom speaks from Aleppo

 During the interview, blasts could be heard at times in the background.

-Some have cast doubt over the videos, saying Bana appeared to be scripted.
+Some have cast doubt over the videos Alabed has posted on Twitter, saying Bana appeared to be scripted.

 Alabed does not deny helping her young daughter articulate their messages to the world.